 Since the Horizon Gold Card has proven itself to be a pretty terrible credit card product, and isn’t even a credit institution or organization let’s take a look at some alternative options out there for those looking to rebuild their credit score.

-Capital One® Secured MasterCard®- This secured credit card offer comes with an APR of 24.99% variable, no annual fee, and deposits that can only be made in the amount of $49, $99, or $200, depending on credit worthiness.
+Capital One® Secured Mastercard®– This secured credit card offer comes with an APR of 24.99% (Variable), a $0 annual fee, and deposits that can only be made in the amount of $49, $99, or $200, depending on credit worthiness.
 All Capital One cardholders have free access to credit scores with the Capital One Credit Tracker.
 This MasterCard secured card can be used anywhere MasterCard is accepted.

-Credit One Bank® Visa® - No Deposit Required-There are a few versions of this card for bad and fair credit.
-The annual fee ranges from $0-99, depending on your creditworthiness, and the APR is 15.65% – 24.15% variable.
-The main perk of this card is that it will earn cardholders 1% cash back on gas purchases.
+Credit One Bank® Unsecured Visa® - No Deposit Required-There are a few versions of this card for bad and fair credit.
+The annual fee ranges from $0-$99, depending on your creditworthiness, and the APR is 19.15% - 25.24% Variable.
+The main perk of this card is that it will earn cardholders 1% on eligible purchases, terms apply.